mathjax/MathJax/docs/source/options/HTML-CSS.rst

     factor.
 The user can also adjust this value using the contextual menu item associated with the typeset mathematics.

+.. describe:: minScaleAdjust: 50

+   This gives a minimum scale (as a percent) for the scaling used my MathJax to match the equation to the surrounding text.
+This will prevent MathJax from making the mathematics too small.

 .. describe:: availableFonts: ["STIX","TeX"]

     This is a list of the fonts to look for on a user's computer in